instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 *Last Updated: August 2026*

+This guide compares PG accommodation in Bangalore across major localities, budgets, and managed operators.
 A Bangalore PG search almost always starts with rent.
 Finding a PG in Bangalore, a PG hostel in Bangalore, or coliving PG in Bangalore all requires a clear understanding of neighborhood premiums.
 Whether you search this as PG in Bangalore or PG in Bengaluru, the same verified inventory applies once Google localizes the result to your location.
 Based on verified August 2026 pricing from managed operators including Stanza Living, HelloWorld, and Zolo, here is the price breakdown for the city's top tech and student hubs.

 ### Bangalore PG Rent Snapshot (2026) {#rent-snapshot}